 Below are six essential facts about copyright law, plus six tips for staying copyright compliant when sharing and republishing articles, images and presentations and other content.
-Want more information?
+Want more information and practical copyright tips?
 See the Copyright Leadership Certificate program.

 Copyright literally means the right to copy.
 It applies to: